UniMelbHumanRoboticsLab/CANOpenRobotController/README.md

 CORC is a free and open source robotic development software stack, written in C++.

 The project has been under development at the University of Melbourne in partnership with Fourier Intelligence.
-The project was developed to run on a Beaglebone Black connected to an X2 Exoskeleton, however, the software is designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.
+The project was developed to run on an X2 Exoskeleton powered by a Beaglebone Black, however, the software is designed to be extensible to any embedded Linux and CANopen enabled Robotic platform.

 > Note (12/5/2020): At this stage, this software has not been tested on physical hardware due to lab access limitations due to COVID-19.